-The water also provides beautiful reflections, can be a mirror for beautiful ladies anxious to have a glimpse at what their face looks like, can be used in case of fire, and can also be used to water the trees and plants throughout the garden.
+The water also provides beautiful reflections, can be a mirror for beautiful women anxious to have a glimpse at what their face looks like, can be used in case of fire, and can also be used to water the trees and plants throughout the garden.

 Everyone likes strange and unusual things.
-Stones from Lake Tai are very unusual, and are prized in China for their amazing holes, nooks and crannies.
+Stones from Lake Tai are very unusual and are prized in China for their amazing holes, nooks and crannies.
 The holes occur when the limestone at the base of Lake Tai is eroded in certain spots, creating holes.
 It takes thousands of years, and that is another interesting piece about these rocks.

-Carp are beloved.
-Who doesn't enjoy feeding the fish?
-A good Chinese garden has golden carp in the central pond.
-Carp can be food for the family, and in some gardens there are special pavilions with the exact purpose of watching the fish.
+Many Chinese gardens have golden carp in the central pond.
+Carp can also be food for the family.
+In some gardens, there are special pavilions with the exact purpose of watching the fish.

 The view of the view of the view.
 This is a common feature of a Chinese garden.
 If you look through the frame of a door, you may find a window just inside the door, which looks through into a garden, giving you a vista of layers upon layers of scenery.

-I can imagine a moon - but a gourd?
+Whoever thought to make a door in the shape of a gourd?
 It isn't as strange as you might think.
 The gourd is a symbol for long life.
-Surely this door was created when someone reached a ripe old age and this symbolic shape was created instead of a regular shape.
+Surely this door was created when someone reached a ripe old age, and this symbolic shape was created instead of a regular shape.
 Even if no one made it to 80, gourds could be seen as a wish that someone would live a long life, a blessing every time you walk through the door.
 Nice idea!